 The experimenter then went to a secluded area and the participant started teaching the five objects to the robot.
 Once the participant finished teaching, they moved to the testing phase.
 During the testing phase, they asked the robot to find the objects taught in the current session and the previous sessions.
-After the testing phase was finished, the experimenter came out of the secluded area and stated, "Thank you for coming today.
+The participant could switch back to the teaching phase and reteach objects misclassified by the robot, as many times as they desired.
+After the final testing phase was finished, the experimenter came out of the secluded area and stated, "Thank you for coming today.
 We have a few questions about your experience today.
 Could you please answer them on this tablet?"
 The experimenter gave a different tablet to the participant to answer questionnaires in Qualtrics [80] format.
 After finishing the questionnaire, the experimenter thanked the participant.
 The participant then scheduled their next session.